This exercise involves hand-coding a chart in SVG 1.1. There is widespread browser support for SVG 1.1.

 There are examples of charts by previous students Peter Oberrauner, Ridvan Aydin, and Philipp Drescher.

-Provided under the terms of a CC BY 4.0 licence.
+The example charts are provided under the terms of a CC BY 4.0 licence.

 Do not simply replicate the look of the examples, come up with your own style!